-Although the FireStudio Mobile comes with an external power supply, it operates perfectly on FireWire bus power.
+Although the FireStudio Mobile comes with an external power supply, it operates perfectly on FireWire bus power and is fully compatible with Apple's Thunderbolt to FireWire Adapter.
 In fact, thanks to an amazing internal switching power supply, it’s the only interface that delivers true 48V phantom power when bus-powered, and it also supplies a full 30V to the preamps, so your mics always sound their best.

 All of this hardware is jammed into a 1/3-rackspace box that is built like a locomotive, with a shockproof, reinforced metal chassis; sealed rotary controls; military-grade circuit board; chassis-mounted jacks; and full EMI shielding.

 Toss the FireStudio Mobile in your laptop bag and go; it will be ready when you are.